armindillo/donkey/docs/guide/build_hardware.md

 ### Step 3: Assemble Top plate and Roll Cage
 If you have an Exceed Short Course Truck, Blaze or Desert Monster watch this [video](https://youtu.be/UucnCmCAGTI)

+The flat side of the bottom plate faces down and the raised bosses face up.
+Newer kits use self-tapping screws so you don't need to fiddle with sliding nuts into slots.
+Read on if you have screws with nuts.

 Slide the nut into the slot in the side of the roll cage.
 This is not particularly easy.
 You may need to clean out the hole again and use a small screwdriver to push the screw in such that it lines up with the hole in the bottom of the roll cage.

 ![donkey](../assets/build_hardware/3a.PNG)